 But it is a hard-won fight.
 Still, in Islamism and Communism, order is regarded “good” whereas disorder is “evil”.
 That’s why they strive to organize a controlling society, where disorder and uncontrolled events are prohibited.
 Many ideologists think along these lines, which is a pagan concept.
 This was how people thought during classical antiquity —

 disorder was equated with evil.
-It was Jesus of Nazareth, for the first time in history, who introduced an entirely different concept.
+It was Jesus of Nazareth who, for the first time, introduced an entirely different concept.
 That’s why he is one of the most important thinkers in history, regardless of the religious connotations.

 , i.e., continual deterioration, neither the universe nor society could function.
 This is because order is only created at the cost of generating an even greater amount of disorder.
 That’s why the universe as a whole is dying, according to the second law of thermodynamics (cf. Wiki, here

 ).
 Still, there are many politicians and debaters who think that a perfect societal order can be created on earth.
 They are blind to the fact that our society, and the entire world, is replete with suffering, companies that go bankrupt, and people whose tragic fate it is never to strike lucky.

 This is the underlying cause for the enormous vitality of society.
 Some career men and companies are knocked out, whereas others succeed.
 Humanity expands, and people become richer, at the cost of the destruction of the environment.
 So that’s why both order and disorder are morally neutral.
 Yet, the average politician and ideologist thinks that order can be created without generating entropy.
 They really believe that all people of the earth can be taken out of poverty, and this will only have good repercussions.
 In fact, it leads to a massive increase in entropy.